edquant/edh7916/software/index.md

 - R
 - RStudio
+- git
 - LaTeX

 These instructions should help you find and download what you need.
 You do not need to use this guide, but it may help, particularly if you aren't used to downloading and installing open source software.

-I've done my best to include screenshots of each step.
-One snag, however, is that while some in the class may use Windows/PC, others use Apple/MacOS (I'm making the assumption that no one is using Linux
---- if you are, you probably don't need these instructions!).
+I've done my best to include screenshots of each step or provide links to external sites that already have excellent instructions (_e.g._, git).
+One snag, however, is that while some in the class may use Windows/PC, others use Apple/MacOS (I'm making the assumption that no one is using Linux --- if you are, you probably don't need these instructions!).
 I personally use MacOS.
 This means that some of the screenshots are based on what I see as a Mac user on the software websites.
 But where I can, I show sections for MacOS and Windows downloads.

 I also can't walk you through each step of the installation once you've downloaded the correct files, again, because operating systems